 VanEck Morningstar Developed Markets Dividend Leaders UCITS ETF

-VanEck ETF tracking high-dividend large-cap stocks in developed markets worldwide.
-For investors seeking global equity income exposure.
+VanEck ETF tracking top dividend-paying large-cap stocks in developed markets, screened for ESG.
+For investors seeking sustainable global equity income.

 See below how EuroFolio members build portfolios around VDIV, and which ETFs they most commonly pair with it.